 In the morning, they eat breakfast together and Lee Soo shares that his mom prepared it.
 Woo-yeon confesses that she was visited by his mom to give her courage so she can go back to him.
 She tells him to deliver the good news of them getting back together.

 After breakfast, they answer a couple’s questionnaire book to get to know each other.
 But they end up basking in their sweet world.
-Lee Soo reveals that his happiness is primarily leaning on her and realized how much he incredibly likes her.
+Lee Soo reveals that his happiness is primarily leaning on her and realizing how much he incredibly likes her.

 “I heard you got back together with him.”